ARMmbed/mbed-client-linux-example/README.md

 To run the example:

-1. Go to the [mbed Device Connector website](http://connector-test.dev.mbed.com) and log in with your mbed.org account.
+1. Go to the [mbed Device Connector website](https://connector.mbed.com) and log in with your mbed.org account.

 2. Configure the mbed Client example program as needed.
 See the [Running and build instructions](#running-and-build-instructions) chapter for more information.

 4. Build the application with yotta.
 See the [Running and build instructions](#running-and-build-instructions) chapter for more information.

-5. Run the application from the command prompt.
-See the [Running the mbed Client Linux example](#running-the-mbed-client-linux-example) chapter for more information.

 ## Running and build instructions
 ### Review: building for two connection modes